 Like, I’m not mad at mormons.
 I have a lot of fond memories and I mostly think they’re sweet.
 In day-to-day life, I kinda find them amusing, well-intentioned, sometimes vaguely annoying (slow), and sometimes a little pathetic.
 But hardly worth anger or strong negative emotions.

 Reading that article reminded me of the racist and sexist LDS bent of my upbringing.
 The whole, “Lamanites were totes 100% Native Americans,” claim, which was apparently disavowed/ reneged by the church after I left?
-And being taught that black people had dark skin because Cain’s descendants were cursed because he’d killed Abel, and whenever I’d been like, “But, uh, what about man shall not be punished for Adam’s transgressions?” getting basically a shrug and a non-answer in response, (“Cain wasn’t Adam!”
-“Seems like we’re splitting hairs, there.”), and the persistent, unsettling question about why an omnipresent, future-knowing God would wait 15 fucking years after the civil rights act became the law of the land before granting black males equal rights in his church?
+And being taught that black people had dark skin because Cain’s descendants were cursed because he’d killed Abel, and whenever I’d been like, “But, uh, what about man shall not be punished for Adam’s transgressions?” getting basically a shrug and a non-answer in response, (Sunday School teacher: “Cain wasn’t Adam!”
+Me: “Uh, seems like we’re kinda splitting hairs, there.”), and the persistent, unsettling question about why an omnipresent, future-knowing God would wait 15 fucking years after the civil rights act became the law of the land before granting black males equal rights in his church?

-And the subtly sexist ways they degrade women–put them as separate but equal.
-Complementary to men, but never equivalent.
-Capable of running meetings, conducting prayer, going on missions–but not capable of actually having the priesthood powers, like prophetesses of old.
-Like the early women in the church, who held baptisms and conducted blessing.
-Like some select female temple workers do even today–because who knows what havoc would be wreaked if a woman had priesthood powers, right?
+And the subtly sexist ways they degrade women– put them as “separate, but equal,” which has never in the history of ever actually denoted equality of circumstances or opportunities.
+They’re complementary to men, but never equivalent.
+Capable of running meetings, conducting prayer, going on missions–but not capable of actually having the priesthood powers, like prophetesses of old, or the early women in the church, who actually did hold baptisms and conducted blessing (like select female temple workers do even today).
+Because who knows what havoc would be wreaked if a woman had priesthood powers, right?

 I forgot about the racism, the sexism.